lewagon/foot_traffic/README.md

 end
 ```

 You can also set the `headless` option to `true` to perform script in headless mode.
-If you open too many concurrent tabs, or the number of clones too high—your system will run out of memory.
+If you open too many concurrent tabs, or the number of clones becomes too high—your system will run out of memory.
 To prevent that, Foot Traffic will raise the
 `FootTraffic::ResourceOverloadError` once `ThreadError`, `RuntimeError`, `Errno::EMFILE`, or `Errno::ECONNRESET` start propagating.

 ```rb